dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-04/2024-04-12/readme.md

 ## Conferences

-* [**Gregor Schmid** wrote a blog about the JFX Adopters Meeting in Munich](https://www.qfs.de/en/blog/article/javafx-more-alive-than-ever.html): "JavaFX – More alive than ever.
-It was an impressive demonstration of the diverse activities of the FX world: organized with a lot of passion by **Christian Heilmann**."
 * [**Matt Raible** shared](https://twitter.com/mraible/status/1778156667764408768): "This was an awesomely energetic talk by **Sean Phillips**!
 I enjoyed it immensely.
 Check out his Trinity project which can detect AI-generated audio in minutes.
 Built with JavaFX."

 ## Tutorials